Neva Howell

-Neva Howell is an American actress.
+Neva Howell (/ˈniːvə/ NEE-və) is an American actress.
 She is best known for playing Ma Kent in the 2025 superhero film Superman.

 Early life

 Howell was born in Tennessee.
 As a child she would act out songs in front of her family.
 Her family moved frequently when she was younger.
 She attended North Sand Mountain High School in Bryant, Alabama, before graduating from Dade County High School in Trenton, Georgia.
 While attending Northeast Alabama Community College in Rainsville, Alabama, she performed in every play put on in her time as a student, and she met Ann Everitt, who convinced her to audition for the National Shakespeare Conservatory in New York City.

 Career

 Shows and films she has appeared in include Ned's Declassified School Survival Guide, The Originals, and Diary of a Wimpy Kid: The Long Haul.
 Her first big role in a movie was playing Ms. Crawford in the 2024 crime comedy Greedy People.
 Her biggest role so far has been playing Ma Kent in the superhero film Superman.When she first auditioned, a year and a half before the film's release, she was unaware she was Superman's mother.
 After getting the role she felt relieved after having many near misses in the past.